cyber-defence-campus/morion/README.md

 </figure>

 ## Installation
-Note: The following installation instructions have only been tested on Ubuntu 20.04/22.04 LTS.
+**Note**: The following installation instructions have only been tested on Ubuntu 20.04/22.04 LTS.
 ### Triton
 #### Dependencies
 ```shell